pranigopu/pranigopu.github.io/docs/philosophy/ethics/nature-of-life.md

 ---

 # Why read further?
 If you care to exist at all, you must value your own life.
 But what is your life, what is its nature, what is important to it?
-Answering these questions is key to understanding what it is that must be your ultimate value and the integrating purpose of your existence.
+Answering these questions is key to understanding what must be your ultimate value and the integrating purpose of your existence.

 # Life is necessarily conditional
 _The necessary context is drawn from_ [_The Standard of Value_](https://pranigopu.github.io/philosophy/ethics/1-standard-of-value.html).